dask-sql is a distributed SQL query engine in Python.

 dask-sqlis just a pip/conda install away (or a docker run if you prefer).
 No need for complicated cluster setups -

 dask-sqlwill run out of the box on your machine and can be easily connected to your computing cluster.

 dask-sqlintegrates with your jupyter notebook, your normal Python module or can be used as a standalone SQL server from any BI tool.
 It even integrates natively with Apache Hue.

 For this example, we use some data loaded from disk and query them with a SQL command from our python code.

 Any pandas or dask dataframe can be used as input and

 dask-sql understands a large amount of formats (csv, parquet, json,…) and locations (s3, hdfs, gcs,…).

-from dask_sql import Context from dask.datasets import timeseries # Create a context to hold the registered tables c = Context() # If you have a cluster of dask workers, # initialize it now # Load the data and register it in the context # This will give the table a name df = timeseries() c.create_table("timeseries", df) # Now execute an SQL query.
-The result is a dask dataframe # The query looks for the id with the highest x for each name # (this is just random test data, but you could think of looking # for outliers in the sensor data) result = c.sql(""" SELECT lhs.name, lhs.id, lhs.x FROM timeseries AS lhs JOIN ( SELECT name AS max_name, MAX(x) AS max_x FROM timeseries GROUP BY name ) AS rhs ON lhs.name = rhs.max_name AND lhs.x = rhs.max_x """) # Show the result... print(result.compute()) # ... or use it for any other dask calculation # (just an example, could also be done via SQL) print(result.x.mean().compute())
+import dask.dataframe as dd from dask_sql import Context # Create a context to hold the registered tables c = Context() # Load the data and register it in the context # This will give the table a name, that we can use in queries df = dd.read_csv("...") c.create_table("my_data", df) # Now execute a SQL query.
+The result is again dask dataframe. result = c.sql(""" SELECT my_data.name, SUM(my_data.x) FROM my_data GROUP BY my_data.name """) # Show the result print(result) # Show the result... print(result.compute()) # ... or use it for any other dask calculation print(result.x.mean().compute())

 The API of